RM (Roman Mars): Check 1, 2, 3, 4…

 RM: It’s only a little nasty.
 And funny.
 And true.

-HB: When the buliding was completed, many of us who had opposed it realized, that, you know, this is sort of a neat building in the skyline.
+HB: When the building was completed, many of us who had opposed it realized, that, you know, this is sort of a neat building in the skyline.
 Especially as a silhouette as the sun’s going down.
 It’s really quite graceful.
 The taller buildings since really are pretty dull.
 And this, God-knows, wasn’t dull.
 I don’t remember any discussion of what it’s gonna look like looking down Columbus Avenue.
 Columbus Avenue is a diagonal street.
 And a broad street.
 And the Transamerica building is right at the end.
 I don’t know if you know the term vanishing point in perspective.
 Everything goes in diagonals to a point.
 And in a way, you tilt that vanishing point up vertically, and there’s the Transamerica building.
 It just is a big surprise.
 And had that been a conventional modern building of the time, it would have been a tragedy, really.
 I would say it’s one of my favorite buildings.
 Not close up.
 How it meets the ground, I don’t think ever really got solved.

 RM: The triangle shapes in the columns are awkward.
-And if you look up at the building from below, the spacing of the windows has to be pretty weird to accomodate that pyramid shape.
+And if you look up at the building from below, the spacing of the windows has to be pretty weird to accommodate that pyramid shape.
 But still:

 RM: So a complete 180.
 I think that’s really impressive.
 I think that shows strength of character on your part.